Alan having the time of his life at Tribe Fest. 🙂

 The Mayfield Mighty Mites baseball season is officially underway.
 Alan’s team — the Yankees — played through a rain-soaked and shortened opener on 5/12/18.
 Then they were rained out completely on 5/14/18.
 So today’s game felt more like the true kick-off to the season.

 On 5/12/18, Alan put two balls in play but was retired on great plays by fielders.
-In the field, he played Right-Center (RC) and Pitcher’s helper.
-He should see some action at Pitcher’s helper this year because the coach likes his ability to field ground balls.
+In the field, he played RF and pitcher’s helper, as the coach likes his ability to field ground balls.
 The result of the game was a loss to the Giants.

 Note: Alan is wearing #2 for the Yankees this year, which he wanted because it’s his second year playing in an organized baseball league.
 He wore #1 last year.

 Alan’s end-of-year field trip was to a familiar place: Progressive Field!
 Alan, along with the entire first grade, took a school bus to the ballpark this morning for a tour.
 Luckily, parents got to join too!

 After dodging some early rain drops, the kids started their tour under mostly sunny skies.
 The first stop for Alan’s group was the Home Plate Club – a spot Alan had never been inside before.
 Then it was onto the elevators and up to the press box, where Alan had a bird’s-eye view of the grounds crew preparing the field for the Indians’ upcoming homestand.

 After seeing the Infinity Club and the dining room for the all-you-can-eat club seats, it was back down the elevators to the lowest level of the ballpark.
 While waiting for everyone to get downstairs, the kids got a little restless.
 So one parent kept them occupied by encouraging them to do wall push-ups. 🙂